 - 1 teaspoon vegetable stock powder check it is vegan

 - 2 large potatoes

 - 60 g plain flour

-Whilst the lentil mixture is cooking, bring a saucepan of water to the boil.
+- Whilst the lentil mixture is cooking, bring a saucepan of water to the boil.
 Peel and thickly slice the potatoes, then add these to the pan and cook for 5 minutes until almost cooked through but not falling apart.
-Drain and set aside in a bowl.
+Drain and set aside.

-Melt the margarine in the same saucepan, and add the flour.
+- Melt the margarine in the same saucepan, and add the flour.
 Cook gently, stirring constantly for 2-3 minutes, then add the milk a little at a time until you have a thick and glossy sauce.
+Season well with salt and black pepper.
 Remove from the heat and stir through the grated cheese and nutmeg.
-Taste and add salt and pepper if required.

-To layer up the moussaka, see the video above: Place half the aubergine slices in the bottom of an ovenproof dish, followed by half the lentil mixture.
+- To layer up the moussaka, place half the aubergine slices in the bottom of an ovenproof dish, followed by half the lentil mixture.
 Top with the remaining aubergine slices, then the remaining lentil mixture, then the potato slices, and finally pour over the béchamel sauce.

 - Bake in the oven for 30-35 minutes until the top is turning golden brown.
 Serve immediately with crusty bread and a crisp green salad.

 Have you got your hands on a copy of my meal plan yet?
 If not CLICK here to download a copy of my FREE 4 Week Vegan Meal Plan today!